liyang6620/retail-commercial-performance-dashboard/README.md

 # Key Business Findings

-### Finding 1 — Regional Performance Difference
+## Finding 1 — Regional Performance Difference

+### Evidence

-The West region achieved the strongest commercial performance, generating approximately **$4.22M** in sales and **$1.08M** in profit while maintaining a profit margin of **25.58%**.
+The West region achieved the strongest commercial performance, generating approximately **$4.22M** in sales and **$1.08M** in profit while maintaining a **25.58%** profit margin.

 By comparison, the South region generated approximately **$2.40M** in sales with a lower profit margin of **24.76%**.

-**Recommendation**
+### Business Impact

+The significant difference in sales and profitability suggests that commercial performance is influenced by regional market conditions, pricing strategies and product mix.
+Replicating successful business practices from high-performing regions could improve overall company performance.

+### Recommendation

-Investigate pricing strategies, product mix and promotional activities implemented in the West region and evaluate whether similar approaches can be replicated in lower-performing regions.
+Investigate the pricing strategy, promotional activities and product assortment implemented in the West region, and evaluate whether similar commercial approaches can be adopted in lower-performing regions to improve profitability and revenue growth.

 ---

-### Finding 2 — Discount Strategy
+## Finding 2 — Discount Strategy Effectiveness

+### Evidence

-The dashboard shows that **Medium Discount** generated both the highest sales and the highest profit among all discount bands.
+The dashboard shows that the **Medium Discount** band generated both the highest sales and the highest profit among all discount levels.

+Higher discount levels did not deliver proportional improvements in profitability.

+### Business Impact

-This indicates that moderate discounting achieved a better balance between revenue generation and profitability than aggressive discount strategies.
+The results indicate that moderate discounting provides the best balance between revenue generation and profit protection.
+Increasing discount depth beyond this level may stimulate sales volume but reduces overall commercial returns.

-**Recommendation**
+### Recommendation

-Prioritise moderate promotional campaigns and regularly evaluate the return on investment of high-discount activities.
+Prioritise moderate promotional campaigns and regularly evaluate the return on investment (ROI) of discount activities before implementing aggressive pricing strategies.
+Future promotions should focus on maintaining profitability rather than maximising sales volume alone.

 ---

-### Finding 3 — Margin Risk
+## Finding 3 — Margin Risk

+### Evidence

 The dashboard identified **5,062 out of 9,994 orders (50.65%)** as falling below the target profit margin.

 These transactions generated approximately **$7.57M** in sales.

-**Recommendation**
+### Business Impact

+Although overall sales performance remains strong, more than half of all transactions failed to achieve the expected profit margin.
+This indicates that pricing and discount decisions are limiting overall profitability and increasing commercial risk.

+### Recommendation

-Review pricing policies for products consistently generating low margins and strengthen discount approval controls to improve overall profitability.
+Review pricing policies for products consistently generating low margins, strengthen discount approval processes and monitor below-target transactions more closely to improve transaction-level profitability.

 ---

-### Finding 4 — Product Concentration
+## Finding 4 — Revenue Concentration in Key Product Categories

+### Evidence

-Pareto Analysis indicates that a relatively small number of product sub-categories contribute the majority of overall sales.
+Pareto Analysis demonstrates that a relatively small number of product sub-categories contribute the majority of overall sales, while many remaining products contribute only a small proportion of total revenue.

-This concentration suggests that business performance depends heavily on a limited number of high-performing products.

-**Recommendation**

-Prioritise inventory availability, promotional investment and supply planning for high-contributing products while reviewing the commercial value of lower-performing items.
+### Business Impact

+Business performance is highly dependent on a limited number of high-contributing products.
+Stock shortages, pricing issues or supply disruptions affecting these key products could have a disproportionate impact on total revenue and profitability.

+### Recommendation

+Prioritise inventory availability, supplier collaboration and promotional investment for high-contributing product categories.
+At the same time, review low-performing products to determine whether pricing, merchandising or product rationalisation could improve overall category performance and operational efficiency.

 ---

-### Finding 5 — Profit Margin Stability Across Regions
+## Finding 5 — Profit Margin Stability Across Regions

+### Evidence

-Despite noticeable differences in regional sales performance, profit margins remained relatively stable across regions.
-For example, the West region achieved a profit margin of **25.58%**, while the South region recorded **24.76%**, both remaining close to the overall business average of **25.05%**.
+Despite noticeable differences in regional sales performance, profit margins remained relatively consistent across regions.

+For example:

+- **West:** 25.58%
+- **South:** 24.76%
+- **Overall Business:** 25.05%

+### Business Impact

-This indicates that the current pricing framework is generally consistent across regions.
-However, the high proportion of below-target transactions suggests that profitability challenges are more likely driven by product-level pricing and discount decisions rather than regional performance alone.
+The relatively stable regional margins suggest that the overall pricing framework is generally effective across geographical markets.
+However, the large proportion of below-target transactions indicates that profitability challenges are more likely driven by product-level pricing and discount decisions rather than regional pricing differences.

-**Recommendation**
+### Recommendation

-Maintain the existing regional pricing strategy while prioritising the review of low-margin products and discount policies.
-Improving transaction-level margin performance is likely to deliver greater profitability gains than implementing broad regional pricing changes.
+Maintain the current regional pricing strategy while prioritising the optimisation of product pricing, discount policies and low-margin transactions.
+Improving product-level margin performance is likely to deliver greater profitability gains than implementing broad regional pricing changes.

 ---